Canop/bacon/README.md

 This doesn't prevent vim from keeping copies during editions, it just changes the behavior of the write operation.

+### Can I get backtraces in tests ?

+To have the backtrace displayed when a test panics, run

+	RUST_BACKTRACE=1 bacon test

 ### Why "bacon" ?

 * It's a **bac**kground **con**piler.